 The key factors that all of them share are that they are easy to use and understand, free from ambiguity and provide opportunities for meaningful activity within them.

-Planting can also encourage animals and bees — and baths and feeders can encourage birds into the garden to provide a continual source of interest.
+Planting can also encourage animals and bees — and baths and feeders can bring birds into the garden to provide a continual source of interest.
 The RSPB has details of how to do this.

 Adopt the pace of nature: her secret is patienceRalph Waldo Emerson